-You can read more about mind control, the characteristics of a cult, abusive relationships, toxic families, how to escape a cult, how to leave an abusive relationship, and life after dating a psychopath.
+You can read more about mind control, complex trauma, the characteristics of a cult, abusive relationships, toxic families, how to escape a cult, how to leave an abusive relationship, and life after dating a psychopath.

 Would you like to talk to someone about your situation?